Host a Hot Chocolate Bar Party + The Most Luxurious Hot Chocolate

-Welcome to the brand new designed site!
-And today, I’m also showing you how to host a hot chocolate bar party and sharing a recipe for the most luxurious hot chocolate recipe that you barely have to lift a finger for and and and there’s so much for you to explore on the brand new, easy to navigate site!
+Today, I’m also showing you how to put together a hot chocolate bar party and sharing a recipe for the most luxurious hot chocolate recipe that you barely have to lift a finger for!
 So really, it’s like the best day ever!

 This coming year, I wanted to start sharing some crafty sort of ideas with you guys and couldn’t think of a better way to start than with a DIY hot chocolate bar.
 I’m not saying this is becoming a regular thing or anything but you know, once in a while when inspiration strikes, why not?
 And hot chocolate bars are all the rage right now, you see them at weddings, holiday parties, work parties, birthdays, cookie decorating parties, so on and so forth.

-The inspiration for a hot cocoa bar struck when I started helping one of my dear friends plan her sons first birthday party.
-I’m still in shock the little guy is about to turn one.
+The inspiration for a hot cocoa bar idea struck when I started helping one of my dear friends plan her son’s first birthday party.
+I’m still in shocked the little guy is about to turn one.
 The first day of this year is when we hosted her baby shower.
 Oh, how time flies!
-She’s going with a Lumberjack themed party.
+She’s going with a Lumberjack-themed party.
 How cute is that?
 And that’s when it all started coming together.

 I love the idea of winter parties with a theme, so today I’m sharing my rustic log cabin themed hot chocolate bar.
 Let’s start with everything you need for the table and then I’ll share with you that heavenly hot chocolate recipe.
 It’s made with REAL melted chocolate and you just won’t believe how easy it is!